yoursunny/PION/docs/INSTALL.md

 ## Authenticator

 The [authenticator](../programs/authenticator) is a CLI program for Linux.
-It can be installed on Ubuntu 20.04 with the [programs/install.sh](../programs/install.sh) script.
+It can be installed on Debian bookworm with the [programs/install.sh](../programs/install.sh) script.

 ## Certificate Authority